distcode/Az-500/Drafts/EntraIDSignIn-in-AzureVM.md

 Before you are able to sign in to an Azure VM with an Entra account you have to check the supported operation system.
 Microsoft supports this feature at the moment on the following systems:

-- Windows Server 2019 Datacenter and later
++ Windows Server 2019 Datacenter and later
-- Windows 10 1809 and later
++ Windows 10 1809 and later
-- Windows 11 21H2 and later
++ Windows 11 21H2 and later

 Then check, if there's already a device in Entra ID with the same name as your Azure VM.
 By installing the extension ***Azure AD based Windows Login / AADLogin*** the VM will be joined.
 If a device with same devicename as the hostname of your VM exists, the join process could not be finished.
 In the Audit Log of Entra ID you could see an Failure entry initiated by *Device Registraton Service*.
-And of course, to sign in wiht an Entra ID account is not possible :wink:
+And of course, to sign in with an Entra ID account is not possible :wink:

 The VM needs a system assigned managed identity to run the extension.
 This should be checked if you are working with an already existing VM.
 For newly created VMs the managed identity is created automatically if you enable Entra ID login.